wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-administration/includes/2-custom-domain.md

 ## Prerequisites

 * The organization needs to have a valid SSL certificate for the domain.
-The SSL certificate must be in PFX format, signed by a trusted certificate authority, and meet a number of additional security requirements (see [Add SSL certificates](/power-apps/maker/portals/admin/manage-ssl-certificates?azure-portal=true#ssl-certificate-requirements) for the full requirements list).
+The SSL certificate must be in PFX format, signed by a trusted certificate authority, and meet many other security requirements (see [Add SSL certificates](/power-apps/maker/portals/admin/manage-ssl-certificates?azure-portal=true#ssl-certificate-requirements) for the full requirements list).
 * The domain name needs to have a CNAME record set up in DNS pointing to the `contoso.powerappsportals.com` domain that was configured during the portal provisioning process.
-* The portal must be in **Production** mode (i.e. not **Trial** or **Suspended**) when you are adding a custom domain.
+* The portal must be in **Production** mode (that is, not **Trial** or **Suspended**) when you're adding a custom domain.

 To configure a custom domain name first open Power Apps portals admin shortcuts page.